 Social media has changed the landscape of communication for millions across the globe.
-The benefits that social networks can bring are plentiful and well documented, but the harm that many people have suffered through abusive or negative engagement with other users on these platforms, or through the impact of design choices that shape or influence the content they view, can be troubling.
+The benefits that social networks can bring are plentiful and well documented, but the harm that many individuals and communities have suffered through abusive or negative engagement with other users on these platforms, or through the impact of design choices that shape or influence the content they view, can be troubling.

 Over the past three years, Carnegie UK has shaped the debate in the UK on reduction of online harm through the development of a proposal to introduce a statutory duty of care, enforced by an independent regulator, to reduce Online Harms.
 Our work has also influenced other international proposals and is reflected in the approach being adopted the European Union’s Digital Services Act.

 Our proposal is for social media companies to design and run safer systems – taking steps to reduce the risk of reasonably foreseeable harm – not for government to regulate individual pieces of content.
 It is explained in detail in our 2019 reference paper and developed further through the various blog posts, papers, articles and submissions that you can find links to on this page.

 The proposal has been developed by Professor Lorna Woods OBE (Professor of Internet Law, University of Essex), William Perrin OBE (Carnegie UK Trustee) and Maeve Walsh (Carnegie UK Associate).

 Commentary and analysis

 In 2019, we developed a draft Bill to demonstrate how a regulatory scheme involving a duty of care enforced by an independent regulator might operate.